-Synthetic Latex Vs Natural Latex
+Synthetic Latex vs. Natural Latex

-Last Updated January 5, 2024
+Last Updated October 4, 2024

 latex mattress

-How is Synthetic Latex Made?
+How Is Synthetic Latex Made?

 Synthetic latex is made from petrochemicals like Styrene and Butadiene to create Styrene-Butadiene rubber.
 This latex has a close resemblance to the plastic family, but with specific chemical processes during manufacturing, it receives certain latex-like features.
 The most significant advantage it has over natural latex is the cost factor.
-There are only so many rubber trees globally, but a lot of crude to derive petrochemicals.
-This has been a leading reason for the rise in the adaption of synthetic latex in bedding globally.
+There are only so many rubber trees globally, but a lot of crude is used to derive petrochemicals.
+This has been a leading reason for the rise in the adoption of synthetic latex in bedding globally.

-Which Latex Mattress Must I Opt?
+Which Latex Mattress Must I Opt for?

-There is a reason why we prefer natural ingredients over artificial ones – quality and resiliency.
+There is a reason why we prefer natural ingredients over artificial ones – quality and resilience.
 The same applies to latex foam as well.
 Synthetic latex, albeit cheap, does not last the duration of natural latex.
 Moreover, it degrades a lot faster, and there is a risk of being exposed to carcinogens due to prolonged usage.
-Even though you procure bedding of synthetic latex at a substantially low price, it will make you pay over time.
+Even though you procure bedding made of synthetic latex at a substantially low price, it will make you pay over time.

 latex mattress

 Natural latex is the best solution for you.
 Not only does it come from natural sources, but it is also very comfortable and long-lasting for a good night's sleep for years at a stretch.
 It is soft, comfortable to sleep on, and provides good air circulation for a cool and calming rest.
 It also offers better support to your body as it adjusts to your body contours with ease.
-This is similar to memory foam; just that memory foam takes time to return to its original form, affecting its life.
+This is similar to memory foam, just that memory foam takes time to return to its original form, affecting its life.
 Natural latex returns quickly to its original condition and maintains its shape and support for a longer duration.

-sleep comfortably on a natural latex mattress
+sleep comfortably on a natural latex mattress - avoid synthetic or blended latex mattresses

 Read more about latex allergy.